 Driftwood Club (STR 2)

-This one is pretty straightforward, to use a driftwood club the player must roll a strength test, on a success, it will be cause 2 wounds on the enemy, that can be reduced by any resistances the enemy has.
+This one is pretty straightforward: to use a driftwood club the player must roll a strength test; on a success, it will be cause 2 wounds on the enemy, which can be reduced by any resistances the enemy has.
 Since it doesn't specify a range, it can only hit targets that are close (1 tile away, not diagonally).

 Falchion (STR 3+1B)

-To use it the player test strength(STR), causes 3 wounds on a regular success.
-The last thing is that "+1B", meaning that if the player roll a great success (rolling a couple of 6s) it will cause the bleeding affliction and one extra wound, to a total of 4 wounds.
-To understand what all the letters mean, check the weapon effects table bellow.
+To use it, the player tests strength(STR), and causes 3 wounds on a regular success.
+The last thing is "+1B", meaning that if the player rolls a great success (rolling a couple of 6s), it will cause the bleeding affliction and one extra wound, to a total of 4 wounds.
+To understand what all the letters mean, check the weapon effects table below.

-Ranged weapons and attacks have the range specified in the description, if nothing is written, just assume it hits only targets that are Close.
+Ranged weapons and attacks have the range specified in the description; if nothing is written, assume it hits only targets that are Close.
 Here's a ranged weapon example:

 Throwing hatchet (DEX 1+1): Nearby

-Meaning that a throwing hatchet can be thrown to any target within 5 tiles.
-At the GM discretion line of sight can be enforced and penalties for missing ranged weapons, like hitting other adventurers can also happen.
+Meaning that a throwing hatchet can be thrown at any target within 5 tiles.
+At the GM discretion, line of sight can be enforced and penalties for missing ranged weapons, like hitting other adventurers, can also happen.
 Sometimes the range can be notated in tiles too, when a more exact measurement is needed.

 Soul nibble (INT 2): Ignore shields.
 Add a stun token on hit.

 Some enemies or weapons can add advantage or disadvantage to the player's roll.
 Those are done by simply adding a plus(+) or minus(-) sign before the notated attribute.
-And for a last example, let's check en enemy attack with critical hits:
+For a last example, let's see an enemy attack with critical hits: